Information

 What is the probability of the species being non-aggressive and non-territorial in captivity?

 It is low for minimal farming conditions, as the species is aggressive – even cannibalistic – in almost all age classes.
 It is medium for high-standard farming conditions, as ways to reduce (but not avoid) cannibalism (size homogeneity, reducing densities) are verified for the farming context.
-Our conclusion is based on a high amount of evidence.7 Substrate
+Our conclusion is based on a high amount of evidence.

 Depending on where in the water column the species lives, it differs in interacting with or relying on various substrates for feeding or covering purposes (e.g., plants, rocks and stones, sand and mud, turbidity).